pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 When it’s finished, the game will have lots of aliens, but to start with, there will just be one.

-There will be an `Alien` Sprite which will have different costumes.
+There will be an `Alien` sprite which will have different costumes.
 When this sprite is wearing one costume (a blue one), it counts as an enemy space invader, and when it’s wearing another costume (a green one), it’s a friendly visitor.

-### Create _Alien_ Sprite
+### Create _Alien_ sprite

-The project needs a new sprite to be the Alien.
+The project needs a new sprite to be the alien.

 {{< learner-task >}}

-Add a Sprite called `Alien` to your project.
+Add a sprite called `Alien` to your project.

 {{< learner-task-help >}}